floornfts/mobile-minting/README.md

 ## What is this repository?
 This repository is a **public, contributable collection of Ingestors** that teach Mobile Minting how to support mints from new platforms.

-Historically, only Floor could choose what mints users could mint through Floor based on our roadmap, or partnerships, now anyone can build support for any minting platform / product and (provided it meets some safety & reliability checks) it can be included in Mobile Minting.
+Historically, only Rally could choose what mints users could mint through Rally based on our roadmap, or partnerships, now anyone can build support for any minting platform / product and (provided it meets some safety & reliability checks) it can be included in Mobile Minting.

-This library is included in Floor's platform and executed in a sandboxed environment for indexing mints.
+This library is included in Rally's platform and executed in a sandboxed environment for indexing mints.

 <br />